Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 Overview
 --------

-The Brainchip CNN2SNN toolkit provides a mean to convert a quantized model obtained using QuantizeML to a low-latency and low-power network for use with the Akida runtime.
+The Brainchip CNN2SNN toolkit provides a means to convert a quantized model obtained using QuantizeML to a low-latency and low-power network for use with the Akida runtime.

 Conversion flow